Agostin/RickAndMortyVue3/README.md

 ### Compiles and hot-reloads for development
 If you want to see a development version of the software you can run `npm run serve` onto your CLI to start it on a local server.
-If you prefer to build the project just run `npm run serve` onto you CLI and go into `/dist` folder
+If you prefer to build the project just run `npm run build` onto you CLI and go into `/dist` folder

-### Run your unit tests
-Honestly there aren't unit test set on this project...

 ### Credits
 I hope that everything will works and will also respect the requirements.
 Even if it's a row project, it has been done with the ❤️